-While there may have been a wave of foreclosures forming, it’s largely been absorbed by a hot-housing market and preventative measures by the federal government are in position to absorb it.
+While there may have been a wave of foreclosures forming, the hot-housing market and preventative measures by the federal government are in position to absorb it.

-People waiting for the market to crash and home prices to fall may be waiting for a while.
+People waiting for the real estate market to crash and home prices to fall may be waiting for a while.

 The incoming class of millennial homebuyers is expected to fuel demand for nearly a decade and keep the housing market humming along.